 About the PMR

-- Pilot and test innovative market instruments (e.g., domestic emissions trading schemes (ETS) or new crediting mechanisms)
+- Pilot innovative carbon pricing instruments e.g., domestic emissions trading systems (ETS), carbon taxes, and new crediting mechanisms; and

 - Proivde a platform for technical discussions and collective innovation on market approaches to GHG mitigation.
 Share insights and lessons learned with the international community, including the United Nations Framework Convention on Climate Change (UNFCCC).

 The PMR brings together more than 30 countries, various international organizations, and technical experts to facilitate country-to-country exchange and knowledge sharing and, as such, enables enhanced cooperation and innovation.
 To read more about this unique partnership and the actors involved, please visit Actors.

 An increasing number of middle income countries are in the process of introducing carbon pricing and other innovative instruments to reduce GHG emissions cost effectively.
 While there is a growing box of policy options and instruments that countries can draw from to shift toward a low carbon pathway, tailoring these to each country’s unique circumstances and development priorities is a challenge.
 The PMR is one of the key platforms designed to specifically help countries prepare for such policy choices and future implementation, by focusing on improving technical and institutional “readiness.”
 To learn more about what it takes to be "ready" visit Country Program.

 Pricing carbon through instruments such as emissions trading and carbon taxes is one of the cost-effective means to achieving emissions reduction.
 For this reason, a number of governments are incorporating carbon pricing policies into their mitigation strategies.
 The PMR is committed to helping countries design and implement carbon pricing instruments, including emissions trading systems, carbon taxes, and crediting and offset mechanisms.
 To learn more about how countries are using these instruments, visit Country Program.